Wisdom Teeth Removal Surgery

 Some clinics may also offer package pricing if multiple wisdom teeth are removed in one visit.
 It’s best to consult your dentist for a personalised quote based on your condition.

-Trusted Wisdom Teeth Removal Surgery in Penang
+Trusted Wisdom Teeth Surgery in Penang

 Our dentists are experienced and professional in performing minor oral surgery for wisdom teeth removal.
 Choose wisely for a healthier, pain-free smile—with FAMILY DENTAL.